 From the first post, How to Stop Being So Busy, “The first step toward getting out of the treadmill of being too busy is to admit that being so busy is not what you really want.
 Evaluate your life and schedule honestly.
 Give yourself grace.”

-Here’s how to tell if you really are too busy.
+Are you really are too busy?
+Here’s how to tell if you are:

 - You feel guilty that you couldn’t get everything done.